≡ Menu

 Show “types” of English Setters…

-Are derived from Laverack’s work with the breed and tend to be a “bit” larger than the “field” English Setters and also have a deeper muzzle and less spots or “freckles: on their face and coat.
+They are derived from Laverack’s work with the breed and tend to be a “bit” more significant than the “field” English Setters and also have a deeper muzzle and fewer spots or “freckles: on their face and coat.

 “Field” types of English Setters…

-On the other hand, tend to be the smaller of the two “types” of English Setters and were mainly breed for their “ability” in the field, rather than their overall appearance.
-As an unintended consequence they just happen to have more “spots” on them, which we here at IndulgeYourPet happen to prefer!
+On the other hand, they tend to be the smaller of the two “types” of English Setters and were mainly bred for their “ability” in the field rather than their overall appearance.
+As an unintended consequence, they happen to have more “spots” on them, which we here at IndulgeYourPet happen to prefer!

 A “handsome” breed with…

-Very distinctive flat, wavy, and silky coat with feathering on the back of the legs, the tail, abdomen, underside, chest, and the ears.
-All of which will be white, with a variety of spots and markings spread throughout which can vary in colors including:
+Very distinctive flat, wavy, and silky coat with feathering on the back of the legs, the tail, abdomen, underside, chest, and ears.
+All of which will be white, with a variety of spots and markings spread throughout, which can vary in colors, including:

 • Lemon,